Breaking the Dry Eye Cycle: Why Your Eyes Stay Dry and What You Can Do

 Every healthy tear has a precise mix of water, oil, and mucin.

-When we blink less, such as during long hours on screens or in dry environments, the watery layer evaporates too quickly.
-What’s left behind becomes more concentrated and begins to irritate the surface.
+When we blink less, such as during long hours on screens or in dry environments, the watery component of the tears evaporates too quickly.
+The remaining tears that's left behind become excessively concentrated (hyperosmolar).
+This is often cited as the hallmark of the disease.

 That irritation is what starts the chain reaction.